What's in this article?

 Show Don’t Tell

-5b.
-Copy should be limited to bare minimum to label and guide folks through the data visualization experience.
+Copy text should be limited to a bare minimum to label and guide folks through the data visualization experience.

-Always Conclude with a Clear Call to Action
+Always Conclude Infographic With a Clear Call to Action

 - Good infographics should only address one topic, concept, or argument.

-- Good infographics should tell a story, but only one chapter at a time–leaving readers eager to move to the next chapter.
+- Good infographics should tell a story, but only one chapter at a time, leaving readers eager to move on to the next chapter.

 - Infographic data should always be presented in a larger context, either through representing a comparison, scope, or scale.